ipfs/ipfs-docs/docs/install/ipfs-desktop.md

 ---
 title: IPFS desktop
 description: For a simple, straight-forward way to interact with the IPFS network, install the IPFS desktop application.
-There's no need to touch the command-line; everything you need it contained within one handy package!
+There's no need to touch the command-line; everything you need is contained within one handy package!
 ---

 # IPFS desktop

 The IPFS desktop application is the easiest way to get up and running quickly with IPFS.
-It allows you to run an IPFS Node on your machine _without_ having to bother with command-line tools or package management.
+It allows you to run an IPFS node on your machine _without_ having to bother with command-line tools or package management.
 It gives you the power of the [IPFS Web UI](https://github.com/ipfs-shipyard/ipfs-webui), plus a handful of useful shortcuts and settings.

 The installation steps differ between operating systems, so follow the instructions for your system.